Best Practices13 min readMay 28, 2026

 You must place a separate freeze at each of the three major credit bureaus — Equifax, Experian, and TransUnion.
 A freeze at only one or two leaves gaps that identity thieves can exploit.
 The process at each bureau takes about five minutes online.

 Equifax: Go to equifax.com/personal/credit-report-services/credit-freeze/.
 Create a free myEquifax account if you don't have one, then navigate to Credit Freeze under the Security section.
 You'll receive a PIN — save it somewhere secure, such as your password manager.
+Equifax freezes take effect immediately online.

 Experian: Go to experian.com/freeze/center.html.
 Click "Add a security freeze" and follow the prompts.
 Experian will ask for identifying information including your Social Security number to verify your identity before placing the freeze.
+You'll create a PIN or password for managing the freeze — store it in your password manager alongside the freeze confirmation.

 TransUnion: Go to transunion.com/credit-freeze.
 Create a TransUnion account, then add the freeze under the Credit Freeze section.
 Like the others, this is free and takes only a few minutes.
+TransUnion also offers a mobile app for managing your freeze, which is convenient for thawing quickly when needed.

 You can also place freezes by phone or mail if you prefer not to do it online.
 Each bureau's website lists its phone number and mailing address for freeze requests.
 If you're setting up freezes for a minor child, the process requires mailing documentation — check each bureau's website for their specific requirements.